Carteret Children’s Clinic Earns PCMH 2014 Level 2 Recognition

 - Refer you to a trusted specialist if needed

-- End every visit making sure you have clear instructions about expectations, treatment goals, and future plans.
+- End every visit making sure you have clear instructions about expectations, self management strategies, treatment goals, and future plans.

 As a Parent/Guardian your responsibilities are: